Improving Prototypical Visual Explanations with Reward Reweighing, Reselection, and Retraining: Experiments

-To evaluate the performance of R3-ProtoPNet, we compare it to ProtoPNet using three metrics: test accuracy, reward, and prototype class mismatch.
+To evaluate the performance of R3-ProtoPNet, we compare it to ProtoPNet on three metrics: test accuracy, reward, and activation precision (AP).
 We use test accuracy to measure the predictive performance of the models.
 As the above section demonstrates, the learned reward model achieves high accuracy in predicting which prototype ranks above another in accordance with human preferences, so we therefore use it as a measure of prototype quality.
-Regarding the class mismatch metric, \citet{chen2019looks} note that low-quality prototypes tend to have close training images that come from different classes.
-To evaluate the effect of R3 updating, we compute the average class mismatch across all prototypes for a given model for the Top-5 and Top-10 closest training images.

-\subsection{Results}
+The final metric, activation precision, is a common metric that has been used in prior work to evaluate the overlap between a prototype's activations and the pixels associated with a given bird \citep{barnett2021iaiabl}, which provides another metric of interpretability independent of our method.
+In our work, we report a modified version of AP introduced in \cite{bontempelli2023conceptlevel} to consider the specific value of the activation at each single pixel, not just the overlap alone.

+\subsubsection{Results}

 After training ProtoPNet, running the R2 update step, and then performing retraining, we see several trends across multiple base architectures.
 In Table \ref{tab:accuracies}, we report the test accuracy of the different base architectures across stages of R3-ProtoPNet training.
-Generally, the test accuracy from ProtoPNet substantially decreases after applying the R2 update, but retraining tends to recover most of the predictive loss.
-This accuracy maintenance demonstrates that it is possible to align prototypes with human preferences without sacrificing predictive power.
+Generally, the test accuracy from ProtoPNet temporarily decreases after applying the R2 update, but retraining could effectively recover the predictive loss, in most cases notably improving test accuracy.

-In Table \ref{tab:rewards}, we report the average reward of all prototypes on all test images for a given base architecture.
-We see that ProtoPNet achieves an average reward between 0.48 and 0.57 across architectures.
-Investigating the distribution of rewards further in Figure \ref{fig:hista}, it is revealed that ProtoPNet tends to produce a bimodal distribution over prototype rewards, with some bias towards low-quality and high-quality prototypes.
-Applying the R2 update results in the desired behavior, increasing the average reward and shifting the distribution of rewards upwards.
-We additionally see that the retraining step in R3-ProtoPNet actually continues to increase average reward across all base architectures while slightly increasing the spread of the reward distribution.

-Finally, we report the Top-5 and Top-10 class mismatch in Table \ref{tab:mismatch}.
-Here we see an interesting phenomena.
-Across all base architectures, ProtoPNet has an average class mismatch of at least half of the Top-L closest image patches, for both $L=5,10$.
-Although performing the R2 greatly increases the average reward for all base architectures except ResNet-34, we see that class mismatch is only marginally reduced, with still all of the base architectures resulting in mismatches for over half of the closest Top-L training image patches.
-We see that R3-ProtoPNet greatly reduces class mismatch for the $m_k=5$ VGG-19 base architecture, but tends to only marginally reduce class mismatch for the $m_k=10$ case.